Ubuntu install error

 I hope posting this helps other people, as this problem took quite a while to diagnose, and much hair-pulling was involved.
 In my case, it was a “gradually” degrading CD drive (1), although I’ve also experienced (2).

-Setting up wview on Ubuntu
+Setting up wview (3.9.0) on Ubuntu (8.04)

 I decided to document my setup of Ubuntu 8.04 Hardy Heron running with a weather station, the inexpensive WS-2310.
 I built this computer setup for a buddy who wanted to run a weather station, but didn’t want to buy a Davis Vantage Pro2.
 The machine is a Pentium 4 2.8GHz, 80G HDD, 1 GB of RAM.
-Read the rest of this entry »

 Booting Ubuntu installer off flash